yutiansut/crate/blackbox/docs/admin/cluster-management.rst

 Troubleshooting with the crate-node CLI tool
 --------------------------------------------

-For how-tos and use-case examples respecting the ``crate-node`` command please refer to :ref:`crate-node-cli`.
+For how-tos and further more detailed use-case examples on the ``crate-node`` command please refer to :ref:`crate-node-cli`.